NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The Federal Sentencing Guidelines control everything.
 That's why we'll go over those guidelines when you meet with me.
 We'll look at them and see how they work.
 We'll look at your criminal history.

-We'll look at what you're charged with, and then we'll be in a better position to start talking to you about some things that can be done to help you.
+We'll look at what you're charged with, and then we'll be in a better position to start talking to you about how we can help.

 5K Departure